 Curve up the edges around a pencil to give some dimension to each petal.
 Then using hot glue, layer them all together.

 Add leaves and stem as mentioned above.
 That’s it!
+Another easy way to make paper flowers.

-A third way to make paper flowers is to use your cutting machine, such as a Silhouette or Cricut.
+A third way to make easy paper flowers is to use your cutting machine, such as a Silhouette or Cricut.
 Here’s a whole bundle of 3D Flower SVG designs.
 It will cut everything at once in pieces like below:

 Then again, the key to making paper flowers extra awesome is the dimension, so go ahead and use a pencil to roll up the edges of all the petals.
+Give them a little curl to bring them to life.

 Attach leaves and stems using hot glue on the back.